nish572/Sol-Engine/README.md

 ## Description

-A 2D Game Engine and Editor created for my BSc Computer Science dissertation and could more aptly be described as an auxilliary game development tool for the purposes of learning game development, learning game engine development, and for rapid prototyping.
+A 2D Game Engine and Editor created for my BSc Computer Science dissertation.
+This project could more aptly be described as an auxilliary game development tool for the purposes of learning game development, learning game engine development, and for rapid prototyping.

 ---